Robert-JunWang/udacity_nd013-cv/README.md

 In the classroom workspace, every library and package should already be installed in your environment.
 You will NOT need to make use of `gcloud` to download the images.

-## Instructions

-### Exploratory Data Analysis

-You should use the data already present in `/home/workspace/data/waymo` directory to explore the dataset!
-This is the most important task of any machine learning project.
-To do so, open the `Exploratory Data Analysis` notebook.
-In this notebook, your first task will be to implement a `display_instances` function to display images and annotations using `matplotlib`.
-This should be very similar to the function you created during the course.
-Once you are done, feel free to spend more time exploring the data and report your findings.
-Report anything relevant about the dataset in the writeup.

-Keep in mind that you should refer to this analysis to create the different spits (training, testing and validation).

 ### Create the training - validation splits